mattdesl/kami-demos/src/shaders/readme.md

 ## brfs

 This approach uses a browserify transform to decouple the GLSL source from your HTML/JS source.
 The GLSL is inlined into your JS files during build-time, so there is no extra overhead.
-Make sure you include the brfs transform when running the demo:
+You'll need to include a `brfs` transform in your Grunt or build process.

 From your app, the code looks like this: